Retirement and Honors 2003+

 Lifetime Coffee Card, 2003

-One of Ed’s favorite honors — among all of those bestowed at retirement — is his Lifetime Coffee Card for the Wake Forest University Bookstore.
+One of Ed’s most surprising and appreciated retirement honors was his Lifetime Coffee Card for the Wake Forest University Bookstore.
 Jean received a similar honor a few years later.
-With these cards, the Christmans have a bottomless cup of coffee to enjoy while the campus goes by.
+With these cards, the Christmans enjoyed a bottomless cup of coffee to enjoy while the campus goes by.
 Ed and Jean love coffee.
-After all, it it is what brought them together… (See How Ed Met Jean)
+After all, it it is what brought them together … (See How Ed Met Jean)

 The Ed and Jean Christman Fellowship to the Wake Forest Divinity School, 2003

-The dean and faculty of the Divinity School honored Ed and Jean Christman upon his retirement as Chaplain by naming the school’s full-tuition fellowship the Ed and Jean Christman Fellowship.
+The Divinity School Dean and Faculty honored Ed and Jean Christman upon his retirement as Chaplain by naming the school’s full-tuition fellowship the Ed and Jean Christman Fellowship.
 The fellowship is awarded to the most promising applicants, providing them up to three years of tuition support.
-For the 2010-2011 school year, the Christman Fellowships support four students.

-Scott Hudgins, director of Admissions and Student Services at the Divinity School, stated: “Few individuals have contributed more to the identity and ethos of Wake Forest.
+Scott Hudgins, director of Admissions and Student Services at the Divinity School, wrote: “Few individuals have contributed more to the identity and ethos of Wake Forest.
 While Ed and Jean are models for faithful ministry, they are more importantly two whose presence on this campus touches several generations of students, faculty and staff.”
-[See "Ed and Jean Christman Fellowships," in Divinity at Wake Forest.
+[See “Ed and Jean Christman Fellowships,” in Divinity at Wake Forest newsletter.
 Summer 2003.]

 Wake Forest University Trustees’ Resolution, 2003